exculpatory evidence

 False confession

-• Zhao Zuohai was tortured by the police.
-His head was hit by gun handles and sticks.
-Police beat him with punches and kicks.
-Police officers set off firecrackers on his head.
-He was forced to confess to the police that he committed the crime but recanted and claimed his innocence in court.
-However, the court did not admit his recantation.
+• Zhao Zuohai was tortured by the police, who kicked, punched, and hit him with gun handles and sticks.
+They set off firecrackers on his head.
+He confessed after torture, but recanted and claimed his innocence in court.

 Flawed police investigation